 - Use frozen shelled edamame for this Salad with Asian Dressing.
 They do not require further cooking.
 Simply thaw them in a sieve under running warm water and dry between the layers of a kitchen or paper towel.
 Alternatively, thaw them overnight in the refrigerator.

-- For the salad jars, change the order of ingredients as desired, but keep the leafy greens, and fresh herbs on top.
-I enjoy the cucumbers pickled, so I place them at the bottom.
+- For the salad jars, change the order of ingredients as desired, but keep the leafy greens and fresh herbs on top.
+I enjoy pickling the cucumbers, so I place them at the bottom.

 - Storage: Refrigerate any remaining salad in an airtight container for up to 4 days.
 The mason jar salads remain fresh in the refrigerator for up to 4 days.